In conversation with Huimin Zhang

 What significance do these materials hold in the context of the work, and how do they add to the emotional resonance of the jewellery?

-When my friend lost all her hair due to breast cancer treatment, she called me in tears, saying she no longer felt like a woman, or even a whole person.
-This was the first time I truly understood the significance of hair to an individual.
-The emotional impact of her words deepened my appreciation for the symbolism of hair and gold in my art, highlighting the importance of these elements in representing life, connection, and the enduring nature of the human spirit.
+When a close friend lost her hair due to breast cancer treatment, she tearfully told me she no longer felt like a woman or a whole person.
+Her words profoundly impacted me, making me realise the deep personal and symbolic significance of hair.
+This experience reinforced my appreciation for the role both gold and hair play in my work, representing resilience, connection, and the enduring human spirit.

 Your work blends traditional jewellery techniques, such as filigree inlay and granulation, with modern methods like laser welding.
 How does this fusion of old and new influence the final pieces, and what do you see as the impact of this combination on contemporary jewellery design?

 Over the past fifteen years, I have collected over a thousand pieces of antique jewellery.
-My fascination with traditional craftsmanship led me to explore the world of restoration.
-When I came across damaged antique pieces, I felt an overwhelming desire to revive them.
+My fascination with traditional craftsmanship led me to explore restoration, and when I encountered damaged antique pieces, I felt compelled to revive them.
 This sparked my journey to learn various traditional techniques.

-The advent of laser welding, a technique that enables intricate details, has significantly expanded the capabilities of craftsmen in handling complex processes.
-The fusion of old and new techniques inevitably gives rise to novel visual experiences and an expansion of craftsmanship depth.
+The advent of laser welding, which enables intricate detailing, has significantly expanded the possibilities for handling complex processes.
+The fusion of old and new techniques creates novel visual experiences and pushes the boundaries of jewellery design, allowing tradition to meet contemporary artistry in innovative ways.

 What role do you see platforms like Collect Open playing in helping artists like yourself bridge this gap, and why is it important to highlight both in your work?